ethersphere/bee-docs/docs/installation/docker.md

 docker-compose up -d
 ```

-:::info
+:::warning
 Docker Compose will create a Docker Volume called `bee` containing important key material.
 Make sure to use to [backup]() the contents of your Docker volume!
 :::

 Next we must fund our node using the [Swarm Goerli Faucet](https://faucet.ethswarm.org/).

-To determine our address, we must check the logs for our Bee container.
+To determine our address to fund, we can check the logs for our Bee container.
+First, list let's list our running docker containers.

 ```sh
 docker ps -a